Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 How to prepare for a salpingectomy:

 - Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
+He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
+He or she will tell you which medicines to take or not take on the day of your surgery.
 You may need to stop taking blood thinners, aspirin, and NSAIDs several days before surgery.
 This may prevent bleeding before and after surgery.

 - You may need blood or urine tests before surgery.
 You may also need an x-ray, CT scan, or ultrasound before surgery.
 This will help your healthcare provider plan your surgery.
 You may be given an antibiotic through your IV to help prevent a bacterial infection.
 You may need to empty your bladder before surgery.
 This may help your healthcare provider see your reproductive organs more clearly, and prevent your bladder from being injured.